jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 ### How to cope with it

 During all this time, a sense of urgency starts to build up.
-At some point, you might be tempted to put all your eggs on the project's basket, bet it all on it, throw all your resources in, finish it as quickly as possible and ignore everything else.
+At some point, you might be tempted to put all your eggs in the project's basket, go all it, throw all your resources at it, finish it as quickly as possible and ignore everything else.

 It's common to think that if all your development team is fully dedicated to